+· · · · · · · · · · · · · · · · · · ·

 STOP

+Dogovintion

 Description:

 The STOP directive halts execution of a MALET module in the PP driver.

 Method of Execution:

-The STOP directive sets the PP stop switch and sends it to the PP driver.
-The PP checkpoints the currently executing module at the next logical breakpoint and drops.
+The STOP directive sets the PP stop checkpoints the currently executing p switch and sends it to the PP driver.
+The PP g module at the next logical breakpoint and drops.

 + Directive

-Increment display one page.
+Move display one page forward.

 +

 Description:

-The $+$ directive increments the existing K/L display one page (23 or 40 lines, depending on operating system version).
+The + directive moves the existing K/L display one page forward.

 - Directive

-Decrement display one page.

--

-Description:
+Move display one page backward (23 or 40 lines, depending on system version).

-The - directive decrements the existing K/L display one page (23 or 40 lines, depending on operating system version).
+The - directive moves the existing K/L display one page backward (23 or 40 lines, depending on system version).